 Additional valueIntegrated academic PDUs, exam preparation for major PMI-aligned certifications, and transferable graduate credit hours.

-At-a-glance summary of the online project management diploma, including duration, delivery mode, study resources, assessment structure, and qualification outcomes.
+Summary of the online project management diploma, including duration, delivery mode, study resources, assessment structure, and qualification outcomes.

 The curriculum develops broad and practical project leadership capability by combining foundational project management, advanced tools and techniques, Agile delivery, software application, program management, portfolio management, and a real-world final project.
 It is structured to build job-ready competence from operational execution through strategic oversight.